XDevLabs/.github/README.md

 # XDevLabs

-We are xDevlabs, a creative and dedicated team of individuals who love Web design almost a much as we love beautiful websites, love our customers.
+We are XDevLabs, a creative and dedicated team of individuals who love Web design almost a much as we love beautiful websites, love our customers.

 ---